Blog

 Summarize and visualize the data using dashboards, scorecards, and reports to make the data easy to digest.
 Use role-based access to make sure team members can get the appropriate type and amount of information.

-Of course, KPIs aren’t set in stone, and they can change as a response to market trends and customer preferences.
-Revisit these steps periodically to validate you’re tracking the SDR metrics that matter to help you stay on top of your game.
+Of course, KPIs evolve, and they should change as a response to market trends and customer preferences.